-The HPD-20 Hand-Sonic for example, features hundreds of typical percussion, drum sounds and loops.
-You can import your own WAV files and connect a kick trigger to personalise your sound and performance possibilities.
+The HPD-20 Hand-Sonic for example, features hundreds of typical percussion, drum sounds, and loops.
+You can import your own WAV files and connect a kick trigger to personalize your sound and performance possibilities.

 The incredibly popular SPD-SX sampling pad allows you to trigger samples from pads, footswitches and connected triggers.
 It has become the essential drummer’s item.
 The SPD-SX is easy to position anywhere around your kit and can handle your backing tracks, clicks and sampled sounds all at the same time.

 The SPD:ONE series is designed for on the go drummers that need instantly playable samples with minimum setup time.